 This report provides a list of class size ratio variances requested by each school district at the school and grade level.
 Additionally, included is a breakdown of the number of variances at the 1- and 2- star school level for each school district.
 Each variance requested, must include a justification for the variances and a plan of action the school district will take to reduce the ratio of pupils per class as required by Assembly Bill 304.
 All variance requests and justifications are available upon request.
 It is important to note, that when calculating the class size ratio, only licensed personnel who teach core curriculum classes can be used in the calculation.
-Teachers of art, music, physical education, special education, librarians, and specialists cannot be included in the calculation.
+Teachers ofart, music, physical education, special education, librarians, and specialists cannot be included inthe calculation.

 Statewide, enrollment experienced an upward trend in the fourth quarter compared to the third quarter of FY21, increasing by approximately 1,075 pupils from 122,648 to 123,723.
-The total number of variances requested increased compared to last quarter, increasing by 89 variances from 447 to 536 in grades kindergarten through sixth.
-Similarly, the number of kindergarten variances increased by 13 from 279 to 292.
-While the total number of kindergarten variances increased compared to the previous quarter, the statewide average kindergarten class size saw a small increase with the average class size at 20 to 1.
-Statewide, the average class size ratio was 16 to 1 this is based on 123,723 students and 7,436 teachers.
+The total number of variances requested increased by 18 variances compared to last quarter, from 776 to 794 in grades kindergarten through sixth.
+The total variance increase was approximately 2%.
+The number of kindergarten variances increased by 4, from 280 to 284, and first grade saw the largest variance increase by 11, from 157 to 168.
+While most grades had an increase in variances and saw correlating increases in their overall class size ratios, second grade and sixth grade both saw small decreases in their class size ratios, with sixth grade shifting from a ratio of 19 to1 to 18 to 1.
+Statewide, the average class size ratio was 19 to 1 based on 123,723 students and 6,437 teachers.

-The total variance increase was approximately 17%.
-Third grade experienced the most significant increase in variances from 47 to 81.
-The only grades that experienced a decrease in variances was fifth and sixth grades.
-The chart below provides a side-by-side comparison of the variance requests for first quarter through fourth quarter FY21.
+The chart below provides a side-by-side comparison of the variance requests for first quarter through fourth quarter FY20.